The Great New Zealand Flag

 But in peace, when one is upset about some leaders of a country having policies they do not agree with, there may be other ways to express their lawful right to their own opinion, without destroying the symbol that may even represent them, or at least those who might agree with them.

 A lot of this stems from these ideas some people get about defying authority just for the sake of it, and in the end when all authority is gone, who is in charge ?
+I might have criticised my Government and the Parties in charge, but I believe in the Rule of Law, and if the People choose that party, so be it.
 Because those of the sixties counter culture, who wanted a revolution in countries especially of the Western World, would they then take over, and become the new Establishment, and what then is the difference - rather like the ending to Animal Farm after the beasts drove off the humans, the pigs began walking on twos like them.

 Certainly we need authority that is fair and not autocratic, but History shows us that when people are oppressed, or at least feel so, they lash out, but end up attacking some of the very ones they were trying to defend, and it may not be so that all in authority were unreasonable.
 The trouble is, my idea of good authority might not match that of someone else who is not in and of themselves completely irrational or bad, but just have different ideas about how life should be live.
 It is just that I try to base my standards on the Bible, and others may disagree with that, but that is their right.
 I feel that patriotism itself is also a choice, and nothing is worth doing if one feels forced into it.